 Graduate Student Supervision:

-Justin is currently supervising 2 PhD students in Sociology, and 1 MA student in Political Economy, and is the second reader for 6 MA and PhD students in Sociology, Geography/Environmental Studies, ICSLAC (Cultural Mediations), and Public Policy, and ICSLAC; two MA students in Political Economy and Indigenous and Canadian Studies; and one PhD student in Sociology.
+As of September 2020, Justin is supervising 2 PhD students in Sociology, and 1 MA student in Political Economy.
+He is the second reader for 7 PhD students in Sociology, Indigenous Studies, Geography/Environmental Studies, ICSLAC (Cultural Mediations), and Public Policy, and ICSLAC; two MA students in Political Economy and Indigenous and Canadian Studies; and one PhD student in Sociology.